 The user apparently reached out to the Samsung customer service and was notified that he needs to send his tablet to the servicing center.
 The user did not go through with the request of sending his device to the service center, rather after much digging he stumbled upon a solution offered to someone else who was facing the same problem.

 The other user could not enter her passcode after the device received a software update.
-This is somewhat a similar incident to the recent one, and the solution offered to solve that problem apparently worked perfectly for the Galaxy Tab S6 owner.
+This is somewhat similar to the recent one, and the solution offered to solve that problem apparently worked perfectly for the Galaxy Tab S6 owner.

 Apparently, a hot-key method worked to sort this problem out.
 The problem was mostly due to the improper registration of the devices.
 Once the devices had been dutifully registered with the official Samsung website, the unlocking problem solved itself.